arfazhxss/MathMagician/README.md

 # Math Falling Game Documentation
 The Math Falling Game is an interactive game where users solve math equations that fall from the top of the screen.
 The game progresses through different levels, increasing in difficulty.
 Each correct answer earns the user points and progresses them through levels, while each level has a time limit that counts down.
 The player can choose to end the game manually or play until the timer runs out.

-## UVEC Hackathon Win 🏆
+## UVEC Win 🏆
 ![wec24](https://github.com/user-attachments/assets/7576a455-3c70-4521-aa04-72eac693bf0f)

-We’re thrilled to share that our team won first place at the UVEC (University Victory Engineering Competition) Hackathon!
+We’re thrilled to share that our team won first place at the UVEC (University of Victory Engineering Competition) Hackathon!
 Special thanks to the UVEC judges and mentors for their invaluable feedback and support throughout the competition.

 ## Features
 - **Falling Equations:** Equations fall from the top of the screen at different speeds.